pairinteraction/pairinteraction/docs/about.rst

 properties of the Rydberg atoms can be well-controlled, and the atoms can be trapped individually in so-called optical tweezers that can be arranged in arbitrary structures.
 This makes Rydberg atoms a versatile tool for studying quantum phenomena in fundamental research and for applications in quantum technologies.
-For example, their strong sensitivity towards fields are used for quantum sensors.
-The strong interaction between Rydberg atoms are applied for quantum simulators and to build quantum gates for quantum computing.
-While quantum computing platforms based on Rydberg atoms are still a rather young technology, they already achieve fidelities on par with other leading quantum computing platforms, and offer the potential for scalable architectures.
+For example, their strong sensitivity towards fields is used for quantum sensors.
+The strong interaction between Rydberg atoms is applied for quantum simulators and to build quantum gates for quantum computing.
+Although quantum computing platforms based on Rydberg atoms are still a rather young technology, they already achieve fidelities on par with other leading quantum computing platforms, and offer the potential for scalable architectures.